StormCreative/frontend-styleguide/css.md

       * framework
       * mixins

-More folders are added as shown above to the sass folder and this is so we can import styles into our main sheets without the duplication of code everywhere.
-This saves time trawling through each file looking for a specific section of code to make a change, so by placing these files within the proper subfolders is important.
-Only make an import if it is necessary and can be usable again in another sheet.
+Extra folders have been added within our sass folder, within these folders we would store relevant files that we can [import](css.md#imports) into our main stylesheets.

-Now the folder structure is set up open the command line and access the directory for the project and run the following code:
+Now the main styles folder structure is set up open the command line (terminal) and access the directory for the project and run the following code:

 <pre>
   <code>